Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Appropriate Analysis: Calculate Sensitivities and Test for a Difference

-Some details: (a)~Instead of computing $d'$ values, the analysis could also be based on \%-correct values.
-Assuming an unbiased observer predicting both categories equally often in the direct task, both approaches produce the same results and we later report both measures to foster intuition. (b)~Dichotomization of the continuous, indirect measures will result in a loss of information \cite{Cohen_83}.
+\textbf{Some details:} (a)~Instead of computing $d'$ values, the analysis could also be based on \%-correct values.
+Assuming a neutral observer predicting both categories equally often in the direct task, both approaches produce the same results and we later report both measures to foster intuition. (b)~Dichotomization of the continuous, indirect measures will result in a loss of information \cite{Cohen_83}.
 However, the direct task also requires participants to give binary responses.
-That is, dichotomization is also forced in the direct task by the experimental design.
-Since participants plausibly have a continuous sense (confidence) about a stimulus's category \cite{rausch2018confidence,zehetleitner2013being}, the binary response format in the direct task also results in an information loss.
-Our approach only equates this dichotomization.
-Because we choose the best possible way to dichotomize, we increase chances of finding an \ITA{} (Box~\ref{box:conservativeAnalysis}). (c)~We classify the trials of the indirect task according to the labels congruent/incongruent and not according to the prime category A/B, as is typically asked in the direct task.
+Converting indirect task responses into a binary response format using our median split approach only equates this dichotomization to make responses in both tasks comparable. (c)~We classify the trials of the indirect task according to the labels congruent/incongruent and not according to the prime category A/B, as is typically asked in the direct task.
 This is so because studies typically find a congruency effect between prime and target (and not a mere effect of the prime being in category A or B).
-For a comparison to the direct task, we would ideally transform the congruency classification into a classification of the prime (A vs. B).
+For a comparison to the direct task, we would ideally transform the congruency classification into a classification of the prime category (A vs. B).
 For simplicity, we assume an optimal transformation here (without errors).
 This is plausible, because the target stimuli are typically fully visible to the participants, such that errors are rare.
-Again our approach gives the indirect task the best possible performance, increases the chances to find an \ITA{}, and makes our argument stronger when we nevertheless do not find an \ITA{} (Box~\ref{box:conservativeAnalysis}).
+Again, our approach increases the chances of finding an \ITA{} following the benefit-of-the-doubt approach.